jhusain/asyncgenerator/README.md

 }
 ```

-Using the new ES6 for...of syntax, the program above can be rewritten like this:
+ES6 also added special support for...of syntax, the program above can be rewritten like this:

 ```JavaScript
 function printNums(arr) {